 In her years at Rokenbok, Caitlin has received many raises, bonuses and promotions.
 Last month Rokenbok named her director of marketing and content communications.
 She now hires people to do the work she used to do herself.
 Caitlin’s current salary exceeds what the typical American household makes.

 Caitlin launched her own business at the end of 2017 – MaxableSpace.com – that educates homeowners on how to build alternative dwelling units (granny flats) on their property and connects them to professionals who can make it a reality.

-With Caitlin’s expertise in connecting me to the right people, I completed my own beautiful ADU this summer.
+With Caitlin’s expertise in connecting me to the right people, I completed my own beautiful ADU in the summer of 2019.
 Here is a video of that adventure!

 There are many paths that can lead to success in life and a career and my daughter picked the path (a liberal arts college) that few choose.
 Like the Gallup research suggests, a student can experience success after graduating from any college or university and I agree.
 What’s important is making the most of wherever you end up!